Skip to Content (Press Enter) Skip to Footer (Press Enter)

 What is Japandi Design?

-It’s the combination of Scandinavian and Japanese Rustic/Minimalism, hence the name “Japandi” (Japan+Scandi=Japandi).
+It’s the combination of Scandanavian and Japanese Rustic/Minimalism, hence the name “Japandi” (Japan+Scandi=Japandi).
 It uses form and function with light and airy colors for a clean and open home while flaunting symmetry, balance, and harmony to create an earthy yet modern look.

 Similar to Scandinavian, this design style loves to take advantage of open space by pairing different dimensional visuals, such as low-profile furniture with high accent tables or elongated décor.
 It uses neutral colors to build a sense of contentment within a space, so you feel Zen all day and all night.